ajsmth/earhart/README.md

 ### Route

-Requires will render its children when the app location matches the declared path prop.
+Routes will render their children when the app location best matches the declared path prop for a given navigator.
 The way in which it will become active (e.g transition in/out) depends on the parent screen container (Tabs, Stack, Switch).
+Route takes additional props when a member of Stack which correspond to the screen props found in `react-native-screens`.

+### Header

+The Header component applies to screens that are rendered in a Stack - the props available are the same as those defined by `react-native-screens` header config.
+Header should be a direct child of a Route component.
+You can also use `Header.Left`, `Header.Right`, and `Header.Center` to define custom children inside of your headers.

 ### Link